Infrared Image Super-Resolution: Systematic Review, and Future Trends: Future Trends and Discussion

 \subsection{Dataset and evaluation metrics}

 On the one hand, datasets, the cornerstone for algorithm training, are fundamental to this task.
-As mentioned before, there are many works on IR image super-resolution that have not released datasets, for various reasons.
-Considering this situation, we need to establish benchmarks for this task.
-A robust enough dataset will be needed, including optical device details, image sizes, and other capture information.
+As mentioned before, the lack of standardized, comprehensive datasets remains a significant barrier.
+Beyond simply increasing sample size, future efforts must focus on curating benchmarks that reflect real-world conditions.
+This involves not only documenting optical device details and capture parameters but, more importantly, capturing paired LR-HR images from actual hardware under varying operational conditions.
+Such a dataset would contain authentic degradations, including fixed-pattern noise (FPN), dead pixels, thermal drift, and atmospheric attenuation, providing a far more realistic testbed for blind and real-world SR algorithms than current synthetically degraded datasets.
 It will be beneficial to compare the performance between different types of algorithms.
-If a matching dataset with visible images, captured under the same environmental conditions, could also be included, there is no doubt that it would help to validate the effectiveness of introducing visible image patterns. \hys{Moreover, available datasets are also provided for thermal infrared image challenges as well.
+If a matching dataset with visible images, captured under the same environmental conditions, could also be included, there is no doubt that it would help to validate the effectiveness of introducing visible image patterns.
+Moreover, available datasets are also provided for thermal infrared image challenges as well.
 For example, the Thermal Image Super-Resolution (TISR) challenge organized in the Perception Beyond the Visible Spectrum (PBVS) is one of the promising events.
-This challenge provides the training dataset and the test dataset with 951 and 50 samples, respectively\cite{rivadeneira2022thermal,wang2022cippsrnet}.}
+This challenge provides the training dataset and the test dataset with 951 and 50 samples, respectively\cite{rivadeneira2022thermal,wang2022cippsrnet}.

-On the other hand, researchers also need reliable evaluation metrics to evaluate the algorithm's performance.
-We can design specialized evaluation metrics for IR images to determine the reconstructed image quality, whether it is a reference metric or a non-reference metric.
-Although infrared images have unique pattern information compared to visible images, it would be pioneering work if new evaluation metrics could be used in image evaluation cross-domain.
+On the other hand, developing reliable evaluation metrics remains a critical challenge.
+Future work must move beyond PSNR and SSIM, which are poorly correlated with both human perception of thermal imagery and performance in task-oriented applications (e.g., detection, tracking).
+The community needs to articulate and adopt no-reference metrics that are specifically sensitive to infrared contrast, noise statistics, and edge fidelity in low-gradient regions.
+Such metrics would enable more meaningful algorithm comparisons and guide the development of models that generate genuinely useful high-resolution thermal images, rather than those that simply optimize for pixel-wise similarity.